The Ultimate Maui 5-Day Itinerary

 If you come from far away (US east coast or Asia), the best and cheapest option is to fly into Honolulu International Airport (HNL).
 From there it’s just a 30-minute flight to Maui.
 If you fly in from Honolulu, you have the possibility to fly to one of the two other airports: Kapalua Airport (JHM) in West Maui and Hana Airport (HNM) in East Maui.
 If your hotel is closer to one of these airports, it’s better to fly to either one so you don’t have a long way to your accommodation in the end.

 Travel Insurance for Maui

 If you’re still looking for travel insurance – which you should if you plan to do lots of activities – with World Nomads you can find it.
 You can book insurance for any kind of vacation.
 Whether it is a diving tour or a surf trip, travel insurance will save you lots of money in case of an accident.
 So, I highly recommend it – especially when traveling to Maui in a 5-day itinerary.
-Just use the search boxes below to find the best options.

 Maui in a 5-day itinerary

 One of the number-one highlights on Maui is the Haleakala.
 It’s not just the largest inactive volcano in the world, but also covers more than 75% of the island of Maui.
 Proud 3.055 m (10.023 ft.) high, its amber slopes are visible from every point of the island.
 So it’s impossible to miss it!
 A very touristic thing is to visit the volcano in the early morning to watch the sunrise.
 There are several tours to get up there (typical costs for a sunrise tour: $300 in high season).